code4sac/learning-blocks/Readme.md

 - Target student's Aeries STU.ID field

 ### if you are a developer we have a couple of ways for you to help/contribute/learn
+- If you adversed in python I suggest you start here
+- If you know Fast API I suggest you starte here
+- If you know Vue.JS  I suggest you start here